 • Fair Dealing – under what circumstances the fair dealing exception can be employed;

-• Statutory Licences Part I – an examination of Statutory Licence Part VB for Text and Graphic works;
+• Statutory Licences Part I – an examination of the Copyright Agency agreement relating to text and graphic works;

-• Statutory Licences Part II – an examination of Statutory Licence Part VA for TV and Radio Broadcasts and Collective Music Licences;
+• Statutory Licences Part II – an examination of the Screenrights agreement for TV and radio broadcasts and the Collective Music Licences;

 • Reading Lists and Blackboard – organising unit readings through the Library’s Reading Lists service to ensure Blackboard units remain copyright compliant.

-Further modules including Copyright Obligations for HDR Students, Creative Commons, Open Educational Resources and Copyright for Video, Images and Web Content will become available throughout 2017.
+Further modules including Copyright Disability Provisions and Copyright for Video, Images and Web Content will become available throughout 2018.

 No current sessions scheduled.
 If you would like training on a particular topic relating to copyright for Curtin staff and students, contact the Copyright Team.